 I Feel You, Girl

 One final (small) downside on bezel settings; can be tricky little hugger buggers to clean!
 Because of the nature of the setting itself, dirt, grime and general disgustingness can get lodged in underneath the setting, in between the ring and the diamond.
 This might not seem like a big deal, but think back to what I said about the need for light!
 The more obstruction there is (be it metal or dirty) will stop that light from getting in an working its magic on the diamond.
 Do not fret though, like always, there’s a work-around.
 Before you say it, no, I do not mean using a safety pin or toothpick, so don’t even go there.
 Sharp object like that could very easily cause damage, leaving you crying like a baby.
-Instead, simply grab that old tooth brush that you still have in your bathroom cabinet (don’t bother lying I know it’s there.
-I’m your Mother after all), run it under some warm soapy water and get to work gently dislodging the disgustingness from underneath/inside the setting itself.
+Instead, simply grab that old tooth brush that you still have in your bathroom cabinet, run it under some warm soapy water and get to work gently dislodging the disgustingness from underneath/inside the setting itself.
 MAGIC!